OceanLabs/iOS-Print-SDK/README.md

 ## ApplePay
 See our [ApplePay setup documentation](Kite-SDK/docs/applepay.md) if you want to enable checkout via ApplePay.

+## SDK Entry Points
+Depending on your use case you might want to launch to a specific product, or even bypass the product selection/creation process entirely and jump straight to the checkout/payment journey.
+See our [SDK entry point documentation](Kite-SDK/docs/entry_points.md) for more details.

 ## Documentation

 * These docs in the SDK, which include an overview of usage, step-by-step integration instructions, and sample code